On the negativity of the top Lyapunov exponent for stochastic differential equations driven by fractional Brownian motion: Introduction

-Therefore we follow the following strategy: based on the results in~\cite{Hai05} one can construct a SDS associated to~\eqref{sde:intro}.~Given this we show how to obtain a RDS and construct an invariant measure using disintegration.~For its stationary density which can be expressed in terms of the Wiener-Lioville bridge, we can derive Gaussian upper and lower bounds similar to~\cite{LPS23}.~A major difference in comparison to the results in~\cite{LPS23} is that in our case both drift and diffusion coefficients depend on a parameter and we have to quantify the dependence of the stationary density of a rescaled SDE on this parameter.~In our case, the parameter is related to the intensity of the noise that has to be increased in order to make the top Lyapunov exponent of~\eqref{sde:intro} negative.
-For Gaussian bounds of the density of (singular) SDEs with additive fractional Brownian motion we refer to~\cite{density1} and~\cite{density2} and emphasize that for our aims the density of the invariant measure of the corresponding SDE is relevant.\\
+Therefore we follow the following strategy: based on the results in~\cite{Hai05} one can construct a SDS associated to~\eqref{sde:intro}.~Given this we show how to obtain a RDS and construct an invariant measure using disintegration.~In this framework, the multiplicative ergodic theorem~\cite[Theorem 3.4.1]{Arn98} entails the existence of Lyapunov exponents.~To the best of our knowledge this is the first work that constructs a RDS from a SDS yielding the applicability of the multiplicative ergodic theorem in an non-Markovian setting.~Furthermore, using Birkhoff's ergodic theorem, we obtain a representation for the top Lyapunov exponent in terms of the stationary density of a rescaled version of \eqref{sde:intro}.
+Following \cite{LPS23}, we derive Gaussian upper and lower bounds for this stationary density.~In comparison to the results in~\cite{LPS23}, due to the rescaling, both drift and diffusion coefficients depend on the intensity of the noise $\sigma$.
+This has to be increased in order to make the top Lyapunov exponent of~\eqref{sde:intro} negative.
+Therefore the precise dependence of the stationary density on $\sigma$ is essential for our aims.
+For Gaussian bounds for the density of singular SDEs with additive fractional Brownian motion we refer to~\cite{density1} and~\cite{density2} and emphasize that for our aims the density of the invariant measure of the corresponding SDE is relevant.\\

-Our result on the negativity of the top Lyapunov exponent holds when the drift term $F$ is eventually strictly monotone.~We plan to extend these results to gradient type SDEs, i.e. $F=-\nabla V $, for a potential $V$ and multiplicative noise where the results obtained in~\cite{Nualart} can be helpful.~Remarkably it was observed in~\cite{Stannat} that large values of the Hurst parameter $H$ imply higher stability of traveling waves.~In~\cite{DB,Nils} and here this is not the case, since we can always obtain stability, i.e.~a negative top Lyapunov exponent by increasing the noise intensity.~However, the proof of this statement is more technical for $H\in(1/2,1)$ due to certain singularities that appear in zero, see Proposition~\ref{YHHNA7as}.~Moreover, the results in~\cite{Stannat,DB,Nils} are valid on a finite-time interval whereas here we are interested in asymptotic statements and therefore need ergodicity which is a challenging task in a non-Markovian setting.\\